We’ve all heard about it, but just how serious is Swine Flu?

 The virus people call Swine Flu is medically known as H1N1 influenza, which the South African Department of Health describes as “a respiratory illness caused by the type A flu (H1N1) virus.
 It now forms part of seasonal influenza in most countries.”

-Dr Sibongile Walaza, a medical epidemiologist with the National Institute for Communicable Diseases (NICD), told the Weekend Argus in July 2018 that “this year the predominant strain is A(H1N1), and the level of transmission is similar to previous years.
-This was the strain that emerged globally in 2009 and which for the past several years has behaved like any strain of seasonal influenza.”
+Dr Sibongile Walaza, a medical epidemiologist with the National Institute for Communicable Diseases (NICD), says that this year the predominant strain is A(H1N1), and the level of transmission is similar to previous years.
+This was the strain that emerged globally in 2009 and which for the past several years has behaved like any strain of seasonal influenza.

 Swine Flu symptoms

 The Department of Health says the symptoms of H1N1 are the same as other seasonal flu strains, and usually starts with “a sudden high fever and sudden cough”.
-Other possible symptoms include headache, muscle and joint pain, sore throat, runny nose, sometimes vomiting and diarrhoea, tiredness, chills and loss of appetite.
+Other possible symptoms include;

 The medical consensus is that patients infected with H1N1 should be treated like anyone else with seasonal influenza.

-“Antiviral treatment is only needed if a healthcare practitioner decides that you are at a serious risk of developing severe illness,” reiterates the Department of Health.
+“Antiviral treatment is only needed if a healthcare practitioner decides that you’re at a serious risk of developing severe illness,” reiterates the Department of Health.